Homemade Strawberry Shortcake

 Step 1: Prep Your Berries (by the way, you can use any seasonal berry – blue, black or raz!)

 You will need about 6-8 cups of berries for 10-12 people.
 If you’re using strawberries, cut them in halves or quarters (or more if they’re gigantic.)
 Place in a bowl and sprinkle with about 4 tablespoons of sugar.
 Stir and set aside while you make the biscuits, or up to an hour or two ahead.
-(The sugar brings out the juice and makes a nice syrup, so don’t skip this step.)
+(The sugar brings out the juice and makes a nice syrup, so don’t skip this step, though you can use a little less sugar.)
 (Extra berries can be refrigerated and eaten the next day, or just cut down the amount if you are feeding fewer people.)

 Ina Garten, our goddess, adds a few tablespoons of balsamic vinegar to her strawberries.
 YUM!